Go deep, stay long

 Sunset over Kline

 The shore diving really is about as easy as it gets.
 The dock at Buddy Dive is only a few feet from the dive shop, and the reef is only a few fin strokes away.
-I spent the first day draining tank after tank poking around the reef.
+I spent the first day draining bouncy castle for sale tank after tank poking around the reef.
 I was working with a new still camera, and practicing with the video housing.
 Surface intervals were only a quick stop for fresh tanks, batteries, or tape.
 The top of the reef is about 20 ft deep An Al 80 lasts quite a while at this depth, and decompression is impossible, especially on Nitrox.
 After 6 tanks, my wife dragged me out of the water for dinner.

 The next day we got a map of the island and headed out in our pickup truck (provided with the suite).
 The west side of the island is rimed with a seemingly continuous reef.
 In some places it is a double reef with sand in between.
 On the shore, there are areas where you can park a your truck, gear up, and make an entrance.
 Some areas have docks and with ladders to facilitate access.
 These entrance sites have names, which are both on the map, and written on yellow stones along the side of the road.